-Our athlete development programme aims to offset the rigours of a busy games schedule by giving our junior athletes physical capacities that are not inherently developed by playing the sport itself.
-This serves not only to improve sports performance but crucially to prevent overuse injuries that are rife amongst sporting adolescents.
-It is our aim to provide a performance support service which educates our aspiring young athletes around key topics including nutrition, body management, recovery, mental skills and habit formation.
+Our aim is to help offset the rigours of a busy games schedule by giving our aspiring athletes physical capacities to complement their sport skills development.
+This not only supports performance but crucially helps prevent overuse injuries that are rife amongst physically active adolescents.
+Pupils on the High Performance Programme will also be educated on important topics such as nutrition, body management, recovery, mental skills and habit formation.

-Woodlands Fitness Centre – Our eco-friendly, purpose-built facility provides a light and airy space which serves both sports club members as well as being an area for both strength and conditioning and rehabilitation.
+Woodlands Fitness Centre – Our eco-friendly, purpose-built facility provides a light and airy space for strength and conditioning and rehabilitation.
 It is fully equipped with cardiovascular equipment (treadmills, bikes and cross-trainers), physiotherapy room, a range of selectorised, disc loaded and pulley resistance machines, as well as an array of specialist free-weight equipment including free weight benches, performance racks, and lifting platforms together with Olympic discs.

 Strength and Conditioning Team

 SIMON BREARLEY ASCC MSc